yuna-liu/yuna-cv/README.md

 python -m venv .venv --only one time to create a enviroment for this project

-.venv\Scripts\activate --go to this enviroment
+.venv311\Scripts\activate --go to this enviroment

 pip install -r requirements.txt